akashchekka/hlfgql/README.md

 ## CONCLUSION

-This article conveys that GraphQL can help developers to write much good way while writing APIs.
-There can be many other ways but here I am presenting just one of such ways.
-We can see more advancements in the tech and also Hyperledger Fabric to make it as the best platform to development Blockchain applications.
+This article conveys that GraphQL can help developers find a better way while writing APIs for fabric application.
+There can be many other ways other than the one I've presented here.
+We can see more advancements in the tech and also Hyperledger Fabric to make it as the best platform to develop Blockchain applications.
 You can find source code for this [here](https://github.com/Akash76/fabric-graphql).
-Please feel free to fork the repo can make it useful for your applications.
+Please feel free to fork the repo and make the best use out of it.